 Mistakes Become Lessons

-We realized along the way that the random acts of kindness we've been doing since 2013 could also help.
+We realized along the way in this process that the random acts of kindness we've been doing since 2013 could also help.
 How?
 Because kindness is the key.
 Caring, inclusion, empathy, sympathy, coping, helping, these are all things that seem to go hand in hand with kindness.
 We want kids to think kind!
-Our Secret Service Missions do just that!
+Our Kindness Kits help kids do just that!
 The more kind you think, the more kind you'll be!